carlkarama/Smartboard/README.md

 # Smartboard
-A desktop app to organize tasks
+A desktop app to organize tasks.
+50% complete